cphaarmeyer/warlockr/README.md

 There are two main uses of the DPS simulation:

-  - computing how much a stat inceases your dps (stat weights)
+  - computing how much a stat increases your dps (stat weights)
   - computing the impact of an item on your dps (compare items)

 But first we set up the simulation with our current stats.